alperkurtul/spring-boot-starter-firebase-realtime-database/README.md

 # An Easy Way to Access `Firebase Realtime Database` in Spring Boot
 This project gives you the ability to access to `Firebase Realtime Database`.
-To achieve this, it is enough you to use some basic annotations and define a generic repository.
+To achieve this, you just have to some basic annotations and define a generic repository in your Spring Boot application.

 <h4>aaaaaaaaa</h4>